SciML/Sundials.jl/README.md

 * Macros like `DENSE_ELEM` are not available.
 * Nothing is (yet) exported from the module.
 You need to put `Sundials.` in front of everything.
-* Parts of the Sundials API that access C structures are a bit fiddly to access.
+* Parts of the Sundials API that access C structures are difficult to access.
 One can probably use the
   [StrPack package](https://github.com/pao/StrPack.jl) to read or write access to these structures, but nothing is built into this package.
-* The parallel versions of Sundials have not been wrapped.
+* The parallel versions of Sundials have been wrapped, but I doubt that they are useable from Julia.
+Julia doesn't have an MPI interface that I am aware of.
 * More work could be done to provide a better interface to N_Vectors.
-* IDAS and CVODES don't have higher-level functions defined.